jakob-david/mps/README.md

 This will execute all tests, which are divided into:
  - $1,078$ tests for the C++ code
  - $17$ tests for the Python module

+If all tests complete successfully, it is safe to either:
+ - Run the compiled binary: `run_main`
+ - Import the Python module in your code: `from mps_lib import mps`